neonmik/Wave-Machine-Firmware/README.md

     + Make every function take 0-1023 for consistancy from the hardware layer

 + Multicore:
+    + Setup Note_Priority tracking system so that it can be moved back to core1
     + Setup referenced function calls for Synth/Mod/Arp controls (seemed to work way better than using the mailbox system and then calling functions on the other side)
     + Added Mailbox for note handling
     + Created/reorganise layer between hardware and synth.